Alumni, Parents, and Friends - Volunteer to host an externship by February 19!

 Externship opportunities exist in all parts of the country, including major cities such as New York, Chicago, Boston, Philadelphia and Los Angeles, and represent a diverse and interesting array of careers and industries including several Fortune 500 companies, one of the largest charities in the U.S., a leading biotech firm and one of the nation's top medical centers.

 Review the Externship FAQ's pdf for specific details and the list of available opportunities.
-Click the "Apply Now" link above to complete the online application (part 1).
+Click the "Apply by March 7th" link above to complete the online application (part 1).
 Students will be notified in late March if they were "matched" with an externship experience.
-Be prepared for part 2 of the application process - stop by our resume drop-in hours Monday-Friday, 2:30-4:30 to get started on or polish your resume.
+Be prepared for part 2 of the application process - RESUME - stop by our resume drop-in hours Monday-Friday, 2:30-4:30 to get started on or polish your resume.

-Externships are open to all current students, and first-years and sophomores are particularly encouraged to participate.
+Externships are open to all currently enrolled students, and first-years and sophomores are particularly encouraged to participate.
 You must be a current student at the time of the externship and be in good standing with the College.
+Graduating seniors may apply for opportunities offered May 12-16.

 Funding is available to cover the student's cost of transportation to and from the externship site as well as other related reasonable expenses through our reimbursement request process.
 If a home stay is not offered by your externship host, a Center for Career Development staff member will assist you with finding alternative accommodation, e.g. with another alum who lives in the area or low-cost housing such as a youth hostel or university housing.

-Yes, students will be required to attend an April training session and meet with a member of the Center for Career Development staff to prepare for their externship.
+Yes, students will be required to attend the April Sendoff and meet with a member of the Center for Career Development staff to prepare for their externship.
 During their externship, students will be post blog entries about their experience and complete a creative assignment.
-After their externship, students will fill out a post-externship evaluation form and attend a wrap-up session on-campus in September
+After their externship, students will fill out a post-externship evaluation form and share their experience through an approved Career Development program during the 2014-2015 academic year.